top of page

 The Gifted Season 2

-The focus on the Strucker family & the inflexible tone completely kill the experience.
+The focus on the Strucker family and the inflexible tone completely kill the experience.
 Even the Fox X-Men films had small moments of levity.
-Wasted some great casting with Polaris, Blink & The Stepford Cuckoos.
-Still a step up from the CW comic shows.
+It wasted some great casting in Polaris, Blink and The Stepford Cuckoos.
+It's still a step up from the DC CW shows.

 Premiere: Sep 25, 2018